-In a recent study in the Journal of Epidemiology, researchers from the University of Bristol concluded that avoiding alcohol completely throughout pregnancy will also help babies to reach a healthy birth weight even before they are born.
+In a recent study in the Journal of Epidemiology (opens in new tab), researchers from the University of Bristol concluded that avoiding alcohol completely throughout pregnancy will also help babies to reach a healthy birth weight even before they are born.

 The first thing babies do on their pattern of growth after birth is shrink.
-It takes a while for your newborn to get used to drinking milk rather than getting food through the placenta (and if you’re breastfeeding, for you to start making it), which means they can lose up to 10 per cent of their weight in the days following birth.
+It takes a while for your newborn to get used to drinking milk rather than getting food through the placenta (and if you're breastfeeding (opens in new tab), for you to start making it), which means they can lose up to 10 per cent of their weight in the days following birth. (opens in new tab)